 We should stress that other HSSMs than the ones shown in Figs. 2a and 3a could be used to represent these classes if different types of features were chosen.
-For example, each $f_i$ could correspond to the output of some object-part detector [24], [26], like a leaf detector if the objects are branches of leaves or a finger detector if the objects are hands.
+For example, each f_i could correspond to the output of some object-part detector [24], [26] like a leaf detector if the objects are branches of leaves or a finger detector if the objects are hands.
 If we used such detectors, we would design HSSMs in which each model state would correspond to an entire leaf or finger.

-C. Unknown-scale and Scale-dependency Problems
+3.3 Unknown-Scale and Scale-Dependency Problems

-Since the specific shape structure of the object in an image is not known a priori, an HSSMbased object detection method may yield ambiguous detection hypotheses, for example, Figs. 2c and 4a-b, or 3c and Figs. 4c-d.
-The detection method needs to establish appropriate optimality criteria, to identify the best out of all valid registration results.
+Since the specific shape structure of the object in an image is not known a priori, an HSSM-based object detection method may yield ambiguous detection hypotheses, for example, Figs. 2c, 4a, and 4b or Figs. 3c, 4c, and 4d.
+The detection method needs to establish appropriate optimality criteria to identify the best out of all valid registration results.
 Here, two problems involving the scale estimation of the object in the image need to be addressed.